zzzprojects/EntityFramework.DynamicFilters/docs/pages/tutorials/overview.md

 ## Definition

-**EntityFramework Dynamic Filters** is a library that Create global and scoped filters for Entity Framework queries.
+**EntityFramework Dynamic Filters** is a library that Creates global and scoped filters for Entity Framework queries.

 The filters are automatically applied to every query and can be used to support use cases such as Multi-Tenancy, Soft Deletes, Active/Inactive, etc.